Use this page to learn what green infrastructure is and to find out about our green infrastructure programmes.

 The tertiary network is within developments and estates, individual properties and private gardens.
 These connect to the primary and secondary networks.

-The Green Infrastructure & Nature Recovery Team is delivering and developing strategic GI programmes.
+We are delivering and developing strategic GI programmes.
 These programmes are delivering a diverse range of projects, activities and events to benefit people, nature and place.